intel/intel-extension-for-pytorch/docs/tutorials/examples.md

 **Prerequisites**:
 Before running these examples, please note the following:

-- To run the examples, install the `torchvision` and `transformers` Python packages.
 - Examples using the BFloat16 data type require machines with the  Intel® Advanced Vector Extensions 512 (Intel® AVX-512) BF16 and Intel® Advanced Matrix Extensions (Intel® AMX) BF16 instruction sets.